 Denial of service, a long-term inhibition of service, is a form of usurpation, although it is often used with other mechanisms to deceive.
 The attacker prevents a server from providing a service.
 The denial may occur at the source (by preventing the server from obtaining the resources needed to perform its function), at the destination (by blocking the communications from the server), or along the intermediate path (by discarding messages from either the client or the server, or both).
 Denial of service poses the same threat as an infinite delay.
-Availability mechanisms counter this threat.

-Denial of service or delay may result from direct attacks or from nonsecurityrelated problems.
+Availability mechanisms seek to counter this threat.
+Denial of service or delay may result from direct attacks or from problems unrelated to security.
 From our point of view, the cause and result are important; the intention underlying them is not.
 If delay or denial of service compromises system security, or is part of a sequence of events leading to the compromise of a system, then we view it as an attempt to breach system security.
-But the attempt may not be deliberate; indeed, it may be the product of environmental characteristics rather than specific actions of an attacker.
+But the attempt may not be deliberate; indeed, it may be a user error, or the product of environmental characteristics, rather than specific actions of an attacker.